Home care vs. home health care — the distinction that confuses everyone

 The relationship between your parent and their aide is important.
 Unlike a nurse who comes for thirty minutes and does a specific medical task, an aide might be there for hours.
 They're helping your parent with intimate things like bathing.
 Your parent has to be comfortable with this person.
 The aide has to genuinely care about your parent.
 When it works, it's a real relationship.
 When it doesn't work, every visit is uncomfortable.

 Home care aides come through agencies or they work privately.
 An agency sends aides, handles all the administrative stuff, checks backgrounds, handles problems.
 You pay the agency.
 An agency charges more because they handle all the logistics.
 Private aides work independently.
 You hire them directly, handle taxes, check backgrounds yourself.
 Private aides charge less, but you're responsible for everything.
-You manage the relationship, handle problems, deal with sick days and scheduling.

 Your parent and the aide need to build a relationship that works.
 It's not just about competence.
 It's about personality, trust, communication.
 Some aides are amazing and your parent is lucky to have them.
 Some aides show up and do the minimum.
 Some aides and your parent have personality conflicts.
 You have to monitor this.
 A bad home care relationship is worse than no care, because your parent is uncomfortable in their own home and you're not solving the problem.

 A home health nurse or therapist comes to your parent's house to do medical things that the doctor has ordered.
 It might be wound care.
 It might be physical therapy after surgery.
 It might be teaching your parent how to manage a new medication or equipment.
 It might be assessing how your parent is recovering from an illness.
-It might be drawing blood, taking important signs, evaluating pain, doing all the things that would happen if your parent was going to clinic but instead the provider comes to the house.
+It might be drawing blood, taking vital signs, evaluating pain, doing all the things that would happen if your parent was going to clinic but instead the provider comes to the house.

 The number of visits is limited.
 Your parent doesn't get unlimited home health.
 The doctor orders a certain number of visits for a specific purpose.
 Maybe five visits over two weeks.
 Maybe twice a week for six weeks.
 Once the goal is met or the timeframe is up, the visits end.
 If your parent needs more, the doctor has to order more.